A Frustratingly Easy Approach for Entity and Relation Extraction: Introduction

 \section{Introduction}

 Extracting entities and their relations from unstructured text is a fundamental problem in information extraction.
 This problem can be decomposed into two subtasks: named entity recognition~\cite{sang2003introduction,ratinov2009design} and relation extraction~\cite{zelenko2002kernel,bunescu2005shortest}.
-Early work employed a pipelined approach, training one model to extract entities and another to classify relations between them.
+Early work employed a pipelined approach, training one model to extract entities~\cite{florian2004statistical,florian2006factorizing}, and another model to classify relations between them~\cite{zhou2005exploring,kambhatla2004combining,chan2011exploiting}.
 More recently, however, end-to-end evaluations have been dominated by systems that model these two tasks jointly~\cite{li2014incremental,miwa2016end,katiyar2017going,zhang2017end,li2019entity,luan2018multi,luan2019general,wadden2019entity,lin2020joint,wang2020two}.
-It is commonly thought that joint models can better capture the interactions between entities and relations and help mitigate error propagation issues.
+There has been a long held belief that joint models can better capture the interactions between entities and relations and help mitigate error propagation issues.

-In this work, we review this problem and present a very simple approach which learns \ti{two} encoders built on top of deep pre-trained language models~\cite{devlin2019bert,beltagy2019scibert,lan2020albert}.
-The two models --- which we refer them as to an \ti{entity model} and a \ti{relation model} throughout the paper --- are trained independently and the relation model only relies on the entity model as input features.
-Our entity model builds on span-level representations and our relation model builds on contextual representations specific to a given pair of spans.
-Despite its simplicity, we find this pipelined approach to be extremely effective: using the same pre-trained encoders, our model outperforms all previous joint models on three standard benchmarks (ACE04, ACE05, SciERC).
+In this work, we re-examine this problem and present a simple approach which learns \ti{two} encoders built on top of deep pre-trained language models~\cite{devlin2019bert,beltagy2019scibert,lan2020albert}.
+The two models --- which we refer them as to the \ti{entity model} and \ti{relation model} throughout the paper --- are trained independently and the relation model only relies on the entity model to provide input features.
+Our entity model builds on span-level representations and our relation model builds on contextual representations specific to \ti{a given pair of spans}.
+Despite its simplicity, we find this pipelined approach to be extremely effective: using the same pre-trained encoders, our model outperforms all previous joint models on three standard benchmarks: ACE04, ACE05 and SciERC, advancing the previous state-of-the-art by 1.7\%--2.8\% absolute in relation F1.